PeaPodTechnologies/PeaPod/subsystems/automation/README.md

 ## Serial Communication Test

 **Protocol**: Execute `yarn buildapi && node serialtest.mjs`.
-Select the appropriate serial port for the Adafruit ESP32 Feather V2 when prompted.
+Select the appropriate serial port for the Adafruit ESP32 Feather V2 when prompted (i.e. `/dev/ttyS0`).
 Observe the output in the terminal.

 **Validation**: The terminal outputs JSON-formatted sensor data at regular intervals (e.g. every second), as sent from the Adafruit ESP32 Feather V2.